dell/omnia/docs/source/Upgrade/index.rst

 To upgrade the Omnia version 1.6.1 to version 1.7 on your control plane, you can use the ``upgrade_cp.yml`` playbook in Omnia 1.7.
 This ensures that your control plane is running the latest version and includes any new features and improvements that are available.

+.. note:: After upgrading the Omnia control plane running on a `supported OS <../Overview/SupportMatrix/OperatingSystems/index.html>`_, the ``input/software_config.json`` file will revert to its default settings.
+This allows users to install the default software versions on a new cluster.

 **Tasks performed by the playbook**

 The ``upgrade_cp.yml`` playbook performs the following tasks: